joseph-flinn/site/data/posts/0075-daily-journaling-report-2.md

 [[journal/day1#thought]]
 [[journal/day2#thought]]

 ## Goal

-The goal of the project to help prioritize the projects and make sure the right project is being worked on at the right time.
-This answers the "Why are we do we need the project?" and "What is the scope of the project?"
+The goal of the project to help prioritize against other projects and make sure the right project is being worked on at the right time.
+This section answers the "Why are we do we need the project?" and "What is the scope of the project?"

 ## Notes - Journal